Virtual gold? Bitcoin's rise sparks new debate

-LONDON (AGENCE FRANCE-PRESSE) - Bitcoin's rally above US$15,000 has reignited debate over whether the cryptocurrency is so-called digital gold or a perilously risky bet as investors grapple with the coronavirus pandemic.
+LONDON • Bitcoin's rally above US$15,000 has reignited debate over whether the cryptocurrency is so-called digital gold or a perilously risky bet as investors grapple with the coronavirus pandemic.

 The world's most popular virtual unit has gained over 30 per cent in value in almost three weeks up to last Friday, taking it close to its December 2017 peak when it reached nearly US$20,000.